 A person who does a scam is a scammer.

-Types of computer and Internet related scams
+Types of computer and Internet-related scams

-|Phishing||Receive an e-mail from someone pretending to be your bank indicating you are overdrawn or made a purchase you really didn't make and asking you to log in and verify the information.
-However, the link in the e-mail actually points to a fake site that logs your username and password information.
-See our Phishing definition for further information, real examples, and related links.
+Receiving an e-mail from someone pretending to be your bank indicating you are overdrawn or made a purchase you didn't make and asking you to log in and verify the information.
+However, the link in the e-mail points to a fake site that logs your username and password information.
+See our phishing page for further information, examples, and related links.

-Someone selling something on an online auction site such as E-bay or Craigslist that appears to be something it really isn't.
-For example, someone may claim to be selling tickets for an upcoming concert that really are not official and would not work.
+Someone selling something on an online auction site, such as eBay, that appears to be something it isn't.
+For example, someone may claim to be selling tickets for an upcoming concert that are not official and would not work.
 Software piracy is also rampant on all auction sites.

-A person who creates a fake online profile with the intention of deceiving someone.
-For example, a woman could create a fake profile on an online dating website, create a relationship with one or more people and then create a fake scenario that asks others for money.
+A person who creates a fake online profile to deceive someone.
+For example, a woman could create a fake profile on an online dating website, create a relationship with one or more people, and then create a fake scenario that asks others for money.
 See the catfish definition for further information and related links.
 See our catfish page for further information.

-|419||Also known as the Nigeria scam this scam lets the person think they have come to gain a large amount of money and only requires bank information to deposit the money or what seems to be a small deposit in order to get a large reward.
-In reality, the bank information is used against the person or the deposits are kept with no reward.
-See the 419 definition for additional information.
+419, or the Nigeria scam, gives the impression you can gain a large amount of money and only requires bank information to deposit the money into your account.
+In reality, the bank information is used against the person, or the deposits are kept with no reward.
+See the 419 page for additional information.

-Usually harmless, this scam is usually spread through e-mail and tells people to forward the e-mail to all their friends to get money back from someone such as Bill Gates.
+Usually harmless, this scam spreads through e-mail and tells people to forward the e-mail to all their friends to get money back from someone like Bill Gates.
 See the chain mail definition for additional information and examples.